radical-cybertools/SciStreams/README.md

 File Structure:
  * core/ : The backbone of the streaming pipeline.
 This could likely be its own library.
-    * streams.py : the streams library (from http://www.github.com/mrocklin/streams)
-    * dask-streams.py : the dask extension to the streams library (from http://www.github.com/mrocklin/streams)
     * StreamDoc.py : the StreamDoc extension to the streams library
+    * scistreams.py : the subclassed Stream library that acts on StreamDoc objects.
+ * callbacks/ : Callbacks that take event streams
  * utils/ : various utilities that don't fit anywhere else
  * streams/ : all processes involving streams go here
  * data/ : objects that handle data
- * processing/ : functions/objects that process data
+ * processing/ : functions/objects that process data.
+The goal is to eventually move this into another analysis library.
  * interfaces/ : Everything in the code runs on `StreamDoc` objects.
     External data must be converted to this format.
 All routines involving this conversion are found in folders in the `interfaces` folder: